FeatureBaseDB/www/content/whitepaper/whitepaper.md

 format, which the Pilosa library follows in spirit, but exact compatibility is not possible.

-## Logical Operations
-The most basic query in Pilosa (and the basis for most of the more advanced queries) is the so-called segmentation query.
-Given some arbitrary boolean combination of rows (e.g. Row 1 and Row 3, but not Row 7), return the set of columns who have set bits in those rows such that they satisfy the boolean statement.
-Pilosa executes these queries by performing bitwise logic on the rows - the result of each logical operation on two rows is another bitmap which can be used for the next stage of the computation.
-These operations can be executed independently, and in parallel by nodes in the cluster.

-## Frames and TopN

-Rows in Pilosa indexes may be grouped into categories called *frames*. *Frames* may have various ranking strategies associated with them, where each ranking keeps an ordered list of the rows in the *frame* based on the strategy.
-(The most common strategy is simply the count of set bits in the row.)
-These ranked lists are accessed with "TopN" queries.
-While segmentation queries return lists of columns, TopN queries return lists of rows.
-A TopN query can actually take any segmentation query as an argument and will return the ranked set of rows based only on the columns which satisfy the segmentation query.

-## BSI
+## Int Fields

-Since each row/column pair in Pilosa can encode a relationship as only a single bit, one might wonder how Pilosa could efficiently store scalar numeric data like mass, duration, speed, etc. which can have many possible values.
+Since each row/column pair in Pilosa can encode a relationship as only a single bit, a different approach is used to store scalar numeric data like mass, duration, speed, etc. in "int" fields.
 There are a number of possible strategies available, but the most flexible method that Pilosa supports is a technique called bit-sliced indexing (BSI).
 With BSI, an integer value is encoded using several rows in Pilosa in binary format.
 For example, a 32-bit number (up to 4 billion or so) could be encoded using 32 Pilosa rows.
 With some clever query generation, Pilosa can support queries over arbitrary ranges of a value.
 These queries simply return a bitmap (the set of columns which contain a value in the given range), and this result can be combined with other segmentation and TopN queries.
 BSI gives Pilosa enormous power in storing data compactly and supporting complex queries.

 ### Bit-sliced Index Concepts